saurabhkacholiya/functional-programing/informationArchitecutre.md

 # `FOUR CORE COMPONENT OF IA`

+# `Rule 1 :- !!!
+Don't make me thing or else user will walkaway`

 - `Organization Schemes and Structures`: How information is categorized and structured
 - `Labeling System` : How information is represented
 - `Navigation System`: How users browse or move through information.